statisticianinstilettos/recmetrics/README.md

 <img src="images/class_probs.png" alt="binary class probs" width=400>

 This plot could also be used to visualize the recommendation scores.
-For example, the predicted 5 star rating for a single movie could be visualized with this plot to see the optimal predicted rating score to threshold into a prediction of that movie.
+For example, the predicted 5 star rating for all recommended movies could be visualized with this plot to see the optimal predicted rating score to threshold into a prediction of that movie.
+This plot also visualizes how well the model is able to distinguish between each rating.

 <img src="images/ratings_distribution.png" alt="ratings distributions" width=700>